EMPAT94/empat94.github.io/_gs/tutorial.md

 Now dragged out of our concentration from admiring the Status Windows, another barrage of questions was fired at Betty.

 "What about our necessities?
-Like food, water, etc?"
+Like food, water, and so on?"
 (Julie)

 "You do not need sustenance in the Tutorial Dungeon.
 This place is outside of the main program and not subject to the same space and time constraints; as such you are exempt from hunger, thirst, and sleep for the duration of your stay.
-You will, however, get injured or fatigued as you expend health or stamina points, and will require treatment or rest to reclaim."
+You will, however, get injured or fatigued as you expend Health or Stamina Points, and will require treatment or rest to reclaim."
 (Betty)

-"So we just, what, finish this tutorial and get out of here?
-All on our own?"
+"So we just, what, finish this Tutorial and get out of here?"
 (Arya)

-"This Tutorial aims to bring you to the baseline of an adult human in the Simulation.
+"The Tutorial aims to bring you to the baseline of an adult human in the Simulation.
 You may act alone, or in groups.
 I will, however, follow along until you have completed the Tutorial Dungeon to answer any and all questions you have.
 Please ask away!"
 (Betty)

 No one asked anything.
 Apparently, Betty was going to stick around, or rather float around, for quite a while.
-We all went back to our Status Windows to read the class descriptions.
+We all went back to our Status Windows to read the Class descriptions.

 ## Chapter 2 - Class Selection

 I clicked on "Select Class" text.
 Nothing happened.
 My hand went through the window.
 I looked at the interface for a while.
-I tried clicking the tilde symbol.
+I tried touching the tilde symbol.
 Same nothing.
 I looked about and saw others going through similar ordeals.
 Eventually, Taro whined impatiently at Betty, "Nothing is happening, my finger goes through it!
 How do I click on this?"
 Betty immediately answered, "Physical interaction with the Status Window was phased out 254 major versions ago, to 'click' on an item, simply focus on the same.
 While a bit unwieldy at first, statistics indicate that such interaction is 28 times more efficient than the previous one."

-I focused on the text, and immediately the screen was replaced by a bunch of sections - six, to be precise.
+I focused on the text more than I normally would, and immediately the screen was replaced by a bunch of sections - six, to be precise.
 I slowly scrolled through each section, reading the brief description of each.

 ---

 KNIGHT - Base Class

-Knights are adept at mêlée combat; very high Strength attribute with the ability to use quick Skills in addition to the sword and keep up a good defense at the same time.
+Knights are adept at mêlée combat; very high Strength attribute with the ability to use quick Skills in addition to a sword and keep up a good defense simultaneously.

 SCOUT - Base Class